austin-lai/TryHackMe-WriteUp/TryHackMe(THM)-Disk Analysis & Autopsy/README.md

 You will learn how to analyse Windows Disk Image with popular Forensic Tools --- Autopsy.

-Please make sure you o research and play around Autopsy before you started this room.
+Please make sure you have research and play around Autopsy before you started this room.

 <!-- /Description -->